-- · Writing sample - Micro-portfolio
+- Writing sample - Micro-portfolio

 Specific instructions are detailed in the application and the application portal.
-Upon submission of the application form, an email will be sent with detailed instructions for submitting the additional application components listed above.
-Incomplete applications will be withdrawn after 60 days, and the application fee will be forfeited.
+Upon submission of the Admissions Application Form, students will receive an email with detailed instructions for submitting the additional application components listed above.
+Incomplete applications will be withdrawn after 60 days, and applicants will forfeit the application fee.